zachwkaiser/zopac_heatmap/README.md

 # Set Wi-Fi Adapter in Monitor Mode
 1. Within the endpoint, create a directory and paste the setup_monitor.sh script.
-2. In the CLI use the command:
+2. In the CLI, navigate to the directory containing the script and use the command:
 - ./setup_monitor.sh wlan1
 3. Wi-Fi adapter is now in monitor mode.